 Field Description id Session identifier for the incoming and outgoing SSH connections. pty pty-id allocated for the incoming session.
-Null for outgoing SSH connection. location Specifies where the SSH server is running for incoming connection.
-For an outgoing connection, location specifies from which route processor the SSH session is initiated. state The SSH state that the connection is currently in. userid Authentication, authorization and accounting (AAA) username used to connect to or from the router. host IP address of the remote peer. ver Specifies if the connection type is SSHv1 or SSHv2.
+Null for outgoing SSH connection. location Specifies the location of the SSH server for an incoming connection.
+For an outgoing connection, location specifies from which route processor the SSH session is initiated. state The SSH state that the connection is currently in. userid Authentication, authorization and accounting (AAA) username used to connect to or from the router. host IP address of the remote peer. ver Specifies if the connection type is SSHv1 or SSHv2. authentication Specifies the type of authentication method chosen by the user.

 Command Description show sessions Displays information about open Telnet or rlogin connections.
-For more information, see the Cisco ASR 9000 Series Aggregation Services Router System Management Command Reference show ssh session details, on page 281 Displays the details for all the incoming and outgoing SSHv2 connections to the router.
+For more information, see the Cisco ASR 9000 Series Aggregation Services Router System Management Command Reference show ssh session details, on page 281 Displays the details for all the incoming and outgoing SSHv2 connections, to the router.